BatesJ72/Heart_Disease_ML_Model/Project_Proposal.md

 # Heart Disease Machine Learning Project

 ### Goal: Take data on heart disease and predict if a person is likely to develop this condition.
-The input portion of the project will allow a person to input their informationand it would give them the likelihood of developing heart disease.
+The input portion of the project will allow a person to input their information and receive a result of the likelihood of developing heart disease.

 ### Routes
 - Home: Explains the project